-In The Exorcist, what color robes does Father Karras wear when the audience sees him saying mass?
+What color robes does Father Karras wear when the audience of The Exorcist sees him saying mass?

 The answer is: White.

 Secondary trivia question: What season is it in the Catholic Church when the priest wears white?